View List of Japanese Record Labels, Distributors, Music Festivals, and Show Organizers

 Music Promotion in Japan

-Click here to get a Japanese website and Free Music Distribution in Japan
+Create a free Japanese website Music Distribution in Japan

-A good thing about Japan is that the population of Metro Tokyo alone is 38 millionmore than many countries.
+A good thing about Japan is that the population of the biggest city Tokyo is 38 million—more than many countries.
 All the buzz starts in Tokyo and spreads across the whole country which is only about the size of California state but has a total population of about 127 million.
-Your promotion budget goes further in Japan because you only have to concentrate on one placeTokyounlike in the USA where there are many fragmented markets (mainly due to geographic region and demographics).
+Your promotion budget goes further in Japan because you only have to concentrate on one place—Tokyo—unlike in the USA where there are many fragmented markets (mainly due to geographic region and demographics).

 There are a variety of music-related magazines covering many genres such as jazz, hip hop/r&b, dance/club, Latin, rock and pop (a few are shown below).
 Most have circulations of 100,000 to over 300,000.
 There are also some popular free music-related papers/magazines which have over 100,000 printed and distributed in places such as music shops (HMV, Tower Records, etc.), live houses (venues), fashion shops, clubs, bars, restaurants, convenience stores, music festivals, etc.